Keeping Your Cool : Safe and Compliant Fridge Disposal

 4. Considering disposal compliance

 So, now you have decided if you are disposing, donating or selling your fridge, you need to make sure you are doing it legally.
-As we have mentioned, fly-tipping is a criminal offence that comes with serious consequences, so you need to be sure you are not at risk.
+Like we touched on, fly-tipping is a criminal offence that comes with serious consequences, so you need to be sure you are not at risk.
 You can be found guilty of fly-tipping waste even if you’re not the one who dumps it, so you need to be sure your disposal method is legal.

 Here is a quick checklist to make sure you are complaint:

-- I have checked that my local recycling centre is a licensed waste transfer station, not an illegal dumping ground
+- I have checked that my local recycling treatment facility is a licensed waste transfer station, not an illegal dumping ground

 - I have checked my waste clearance company has a waste carriers’ licence and is taking my fridge to a licensed waste transfer station